 Gina Cully Records/Registration Clerk II

-Below you will find the Class Schedule Production Calendar.
-Departmental scheduling coordinators (link) use this schedule to make sure that their departmental schedules are ready by the time the schedule goes live for students.
+The Class Schedule Production Calendar is used by Departmental scheduling coordinators to make sure that their departmental schedules are ready by the time the schedule goes live for students.

 The Credit Hour Policy